homecook/cookrepo/README.txt

 adding -a to commit adds all files

+PULLING NEW CHANGES FROM REMOTE BRANCH git pull

 COMMITING CHANGES
 git commit -m "describe changes here"
 OR IF YOU NEED TO ADD FILES